 In accordance with our school's whistleblowing policy and procedures all staff and pupils can raise concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
-Our whistleblowing procedures, which are also reflected in staff training and our staff behaviour policy, and shared with pupils, are in place for such concerns to be raised with the headteacher.
+Our whistleblowing procedures (including our child-friendly whistleblowing mechanisms), which are also reflected in staff training and our staff behaviour policy, and shared with pupils, are in place for such concerns to be raised with the Head Teacher.
 Systems are in place and well promoted so that children can confidently report concerns or abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.

-If a staff member feels unable to raise an issue with the headteacher or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them:
+If a staff member feels unable to raise an issue with the Head Teacher or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them:

-- The NSPCC whistleblowing helpline Staff can call: 0800 028 0285 from 08:00 to 20:00, Monday to Friday, or email help@nspcc.org.uk. - A member of the governing body: Jaclyn Cross
+- The NSPCC whistleblowing helpline - Staff can call: 0800 028 0285 from 08:00 to 20:00, Monday to Friday, or email help@nspcc.org.uk. - A member of the governing body: Jaclyn Cross